 I'm not a doctor.

-New York Times reporting yesterday the number of new corona cases have started to level off in Washington State, where the nation's first corona hotspot erupted.
+New York Times reporting yesterday the number of new corona cases have started to level off in Washington state, where the nation's first corona hotspot erupted.

 That was in late January.

-So, in other words, I keep saying if the pattern holds, in other words, China, another words, South Korea.
+So, in other words, I keep saying if the pattern holds, in other words, China, in other words, South Korea, you know, we're beginning to see a decline seemingly in Italy.

-Now San Francisco, New York probably has not hit its apex yet, but the pattern, if it holds, it hits a height, it gets apocalyptic and it gets scary, then levels off, and then a uh dramatic usual decline.
+Now San Francisco, New York probably has not hit its apex yet, but the pattern, if it holds, it hits a height, it gets apocalyptic and gets scary, then levels off, and then a dramatic usual decline.

 Again, if patterns hold.

-I'm not this is not my area of expertise, but I have read more than I've ever thought I'd read in my life about this.
+This is not my area of expertise, but I have read more than I've ever thought I'd read in my life about this.

-Kaiser is also seeing uh calls related to colds, cough drop by more than half since social distancing took effect.
+Kaiser is also seeing calls related to colds, cough drop by more than half since social distancing took effect.

 That's a key indicator that precedes hospitalization.